rishiraj824/MachineLearningAlgorithms/README.md

 # MachineLearningAlgorithms

-As part of theoretical ML, this repository consists of algorithms implemented on Python.
+As part of theoretical ML, this repository consists of popular algorithms implemented on Python.
+Feel free to try them out.